Are foam insulation panels a green choice?

 There are way too many of us, and after generations of an utterly abysmal track record of natural resource management, we don’t have any more time to waste.
 Any solution needs to be scalable, and EPS foam insulation may well be such a solution if we continue to work to reduce its climate impact.

-In conclusion – this is in no way a recommendation for you to choose foam insulation products over bio-based natural insulation, it's more as a nudge to the foam insulation manufacturers of the world – please keep cleaning up your act, we may need you in the near future.
-And it's also possible that there will foam alternatives that might make it into production as an eco-friendly Styrofoam replacement soon.
+In conclusion – this is in no way a recommendation for you to choose foam insulation products over bio-based natural insulation, this is more as a nudge to the foam insulation manufacturers of the world – please keep cleaning up your act, we may need you in the near future.
+And it's also possible that there will be foam alternatives that might make it into production as an eco-friendly Styrofoam replacements soon.

 This article is a shout-out to Architect, Professor, Editor, Building Scientist, Environmentalist, Mentor and Friend, Larry Hately.
 Nobody hates foam like Larry hates foam, so I figure if I can get him on board then we may be onto something here.